 External recruiters are only helping you when there is a need.
-Compared to a full-time in-house employee, this can save you a significant amount of money.
+Compared to a full time in-house employee, this can save you a significant amount of money.
 Recruitment costs can also include advertising, online job boards, tools and software.
 The costs can add up.
-When you outsource, you only have one cost to worry about - paying the external partner.
+When you outsource, you only have one cost to worry about - paying your external partner.

 Although it is definitely not the only important benefit, a cost reduction often drives the decision when it comes to any type of outsourcing (70% of the time according to Deloitte).

 It seems that the general rule is: outsourcing cuts costs.
 But, there are also exceptions to every rule.
 If you’re constantly hiring and have a large number of roles to fill, it might make more sense to hire an in-house recruiter.
-When there are hard-to-fill roles, you can hire external partners for a certain project to assist your in-house recruiter.
+When you have hard-to-fill positions, you can hire external partners to assist your in-house recruiter.

-Besides savings, with external recruiters you have added flexibility when it comes to payments.
+Besides savings, you have added flexibility when it comes to payments.
 There are different pricing models in the recruitment industry.
 The main options include pay per hire, pay for time and pay for milestones.

 3. It will save you time.

 Hiring can take up a lot of your time.
-Writing the job description, advertising, sourcing, reviewing applicants and interviewing are all time-consuming tasks.
-By delegating this demanding process or parts of it to an experienced individual or agency, you are saving time.
-When you know a professional is focusing on important recruitment tasks, you can have peace of mind and use your time to focus on other important parts of your business.
-You can save a lot of time on some tasks where you don't have expertise such as sourcing but still participate in interviews where your point of view is much more valuable.
+Writing the job description, advertising, sourcing, screening and interviewing are all time-consuming tasks.
+By delegating this demanding process (or parts of it) to an experienced individual or agency, you are saving time.
+When you know a professional is focusing on these tasks, you can have peace of mind and use your time to focus on other important parts of your business.
+You can save a lot of time on some tasks where you don't have expertise (e.g. sourcing) but still participate in interviews where your point of view is valuable.
 This gives you the best of both worlds: control over the process and saving time.